-Each week, students will bring home their Friday Folders (Years 1-3) or data binder (Years 4-9) with work samples from the previous week, along with a note from the teacher.
-Please note that many assignments are hands-on, interactive, or completed in journals, so there will not be a plethora of paper work sent home.
+Each week, students will bring home their Friday Folder (Years 1-4) or data binder (Years 5-9) with work samples from the previous week, along with a note from the teacher.
+Please note that many assignments are hands-on, interactive, or completed in journals, so there will not be a plethora of paperwork sent home.

-In middle school (years 7-9), traditional letter grades are assigned on the following scale:
+In middle school (years 7-9), traditional letter grades are assigned on assignments and the progress report on the following scale:

-A = 90 - 100%

-B = 80 - 89%

-F = 59% and below.
+A = 90 - 100% B = 80 - 89% C = 70 - 79% D = 60 - 69%F = 59% and below.

-Late/Missing Work
+Late Work, Missing Work, and Homework

-As responsibility is one of our anchors, students who do not complete their classwork due to not using time responsibly will have it sent home to complete as homework.
-Students in Years 4-9 who do not complete their homework by the due date will be assigned working lunch.
-This is an opportunity for them to complete the assignment while they eat lunch, under the supervision of one of our interventionists.
+As responsibility is one of our anchors, for all students in Years 1-9, those who do not complete their classwork due to not using time responsibly will have it sent home to complete as homework.